gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 `bombCount` => `bombCount > 0`

 bombCount is `int`, not `bool`.
-So, if you want to check whether the player has a bomb, you should check if bombCount is bigger than 0.
+So, if you want to check whether the player has a bomb, you should check if `bombCount` is bigger than 0.

 [/Answer]

+[QuizBreak /]

 ```
 string[] items = { "Sword", "Shield", "Potion", "Boots", "Armor", };